motopress/mphb-styles/readme.txt

 Hotel Booking Styles plugin is distributed under the terms of the GNU GPL.

 == Changelog ==

+= 1.1.0, Nov 15 2022 =
+* Added the ability to edit templates of the Accommodation Type pages.

 = 1.0.2, Nov 23 2021 =
 * Security - sanitization and escaping.